Welcome Military Affiliated Students

 Students must have a VA approved Student Educational Plan (SEP/Ed Plan) he/she understands.
 These plans, developed between a RCC counselor and you, will serve as your road map, listing required coursework so you can chart your progress in completing your educational goals.
 This plan is so important for your benefits and success at RCC.
 It is necessary to first see a counselor to select and discuss your specific program of study.
 The counselor can gauge your interests and aspirations through a personal discussion with you to make sure you are aware of various coursework associated with specific programs and eliminate any misunderstandings about program requirements as well.

-Steps to Receiving Benefits
+Process to Receiving Benefits

 - First-time college students, transfer students, and returning students Apply Online